aws/aws-fpga/SDAccel/README.md

 This quick start guide will use a simple "Hello World" SDAccel example to get you started.

 It is highly recommended you read the documentation and utilize software and hardware emulation prior to running on F1.
-The F1 HW compile time is ~4hrs (4DDR) and ~1hr (1DDR), therefore, software and hardware emulation should be used during development.
+The F1 HW compile time is ~3hrs, therefore, software and hardware emulation should be used during development.

 # Table of Content